IanMoroney/GCPBillingNotificationsToSlack/README.md

 * **Full Output** - Provides the full json payload as a slack message (This helps you choose which fields you may want in a smarter, cleaner message).
 * **Smart Output** - Provides a smart, human readable message/alert into the Slack channel.
+* **Budget Output** - Provides a smart, human readable message/alert into the Slack channel only when the budget hits 90% consumption.

 ## Getting Started